Thickness Control.

 for thickness control of aluminium foil.

-(alpha emitter) was used, all of the a-particles would be
+If an alpha emitter was used, all of the alpha particles would be

 stopped by the foil and none would